umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 ## XPathNodeIterator - for when you need direct XML support

 Using the `GetXPathNavigator` method is a little more advanced but can come in very handy to solve some performance problems when dealing with a ton of content.
-Of course when you use this method you'll now be working directly with XML.
+Of course, when you use this method you'll now be working directly with XML.

 For example, here's how to turn the above recipe query into a much more efficient query without allocating any `IPublishedContent` instances: